Top 30 SQL Server Interview Questions

 What is the difference between a subquery and a query?
 What are the different types of it?

-A subquery, also known as a nested query or inner query, is a query within another query.
+A subquery, a nested query or inner query, is a query within another query.
 It’s used to limit or enhance the data requested by the main query, limiting or boosting the main query’s result, accordingly.
 For instance, in this case, we get the contact information for students who have enrolled in the maths course:

 SELECT name, email, mob, address FROM myDb.contacts WHERE roll_no IN ( SELECT roll_no FROM myDb.students WHERE subject = 'Maths');